evkx/evkx.github.io/content/models/audi/q8_e-tron/SQ8_e-tron/_index.md

 ### Steering

-Dynamic steering is standard on the Audi SQ8 e-tron.
+Dynamic steering is a standard feature on the Audi SQ8 e-tron.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes